DV

 Strategy & risk

-CONY tracks Coinbase (COIN) with a covered call approach, while MSTY tracks Strategy (MSTR) with a covered call approach.
-Beta is 2.8303 for CONY and 2.5604 for MSTY, indicating MSTY is less volatile relative to the market.
+CONY tracks Coinbase (COIN) with a covered call approach, while MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach.
+Beta is 2.8303 for CONY and 2.5604 for MSTY, making MSTY the less volatile of the two by this measure.

 CONY beta2.8303